Singles' Day

-Originally, the date was celebrated as a cynical response to traditional couple-centric festivals by a small group of college bachelors.
-However, in 2009 Alibaba's CEO Daniel Zhang began to use the day as a 24-hour shopping holiday festival that offered online shopping discounts and offline entertainment.
-The holiday has now become the largest physical retail and online shopping day in the world.
-Rivals of Alibaba, such as JD.com hosts Singles' Day festival as well, which garnered US$19.1 billion, bringing the Chinese total to US$44.5 billion total sales volume in 2017.
+Originally, the date was celebrated by a small group of college bachelors, but in 2009 Alibaba's CEO Daniel Zhang began to use the day as a 24-hour holiday that offered online shopping discounts and offline entertainment.
+The holiday has now become the largest physical retail and online shopping day in the world, and spread to Southeast Asia.
+Rivals of Alibaba, such as JD.com, host Singles' Day festivals as well, which garnered US$19.1 billion, bringing the Chinese total to US$44.5 billion total sales volume in 2017.
 Alibaba shoppers exceeded 213.5 billion yuan (US$30.7 billion) in total spend during 2018 Singles Day.
 In 2019, Alibaba said that its gross merchandise volume for the whole event came in at 268.4 billion yuan (US$38.4 billion), an increase of 26% from the previous year.
 In 2021, Alibaba and JD reached a new combined Singles Day sales record of US$139 billion.

-In 2022, both Alibaba and JD.com for the first time did not disclose the Singles' Day sales results as China continues to face macroeconomic headwinds and zero-Covid-19 challenges.
-However, Alibaba said its results were "in line with [2021's] GMV performance," while JD.com said it set a record-breaking Singles' Day event.
+In 2022, neither Alibaba nor JD.com disclosed Singles' Day sales results as China continued to face macroeconomic headwinds and zero-COVID-19 challenges, but Alibaba said its results were "in line with [2021's] GMV performance", while JD.com said it set a record-breaking Singles' Day event.

+In 2025, Singles' Day generated more than US$150 billion in annual sales, exceeding those on Black Friday and Amazon Prime Day combined.

 Origins

-The Singles' Day, or Bachelors' Day, originated at Nanjing University in 1993.
-Singles' Day celebrations spread to several other universities in Nanjing during the 1990s.
-11 November (11/11), consisting of four 1's, was chosen as it represents four singles.
+Singles' Day, or Bachelors' Day, originated at Nanjing University in 1993.
+Singles' Day celebrations spread to several other universities in Nanjing in the 1990s.
+11 November (11/11), consisting of four 1s, was chosen as it represents four singles.

 There are several ideas explaining the creation of the Singles' Day festival.
 The most widely accepted idea is that the holiday grew out of Nanjing University's dorm culture.
 One origin story is that in 1993, four male students of Nanjing University's Mingcaowuzhu (all single men) dorm discussed how they could break away from the monotony of being single and agreed that 11 November would be a day of events and celebrations in honor of being single.
 These activities spread through the university and eventually made their way into wider society.
 The spread increased with social media use, and the event has become increasingly popular within contemporary Chinese culture and society.